 East Branch of the Pemigewasset River – Lincoln Woods Trail, New Hampshire

-Roadside Foliage, White Mountains– Here in the New Hampshire White Mountains the autumn foliage has finally appeared.
-It is behind this year, but some locations look good, and with the crazy weather this year there is no telling how long it will last so get out there and shoot.
+Roadside Foliage, White Mountains– Here in the New Hampshire White Mountains the autumn foliage is an unforgettable site.
 Today’s blog article focuses on roadside attractions in the White Mountains region that offer great photo opportunities.
 The included images are from past years.

 At the start of the Lincoln Woods Trail (Lincoln Woods Trailhead along the Kancamagus Highway) in Lincoln, is a 180 foot long suspension footbridge that offers great views of the East Branch of the Pemigewasset River (above).
 Very little walking is needed to reach the river and a photographer could spend hours at this location.

 East Branch of the Pemigewasset River – Lincoln, New Hampshire

 Northeast Foliage season is in full swing – The New Hampshire White Mountains region is exploding with color!
 Every corner of the region is displaying color, so much it is overwhelming.
 The roads have been bumper to bumper with leaf peepers, and every scenic pull off is jammed packed with vehicles.
 If you are looking to get away from the crowds, exploring one of the Northeast's backroads may be you best bet.

 I can not wait to see what the foliage looks like on a bright sunny day!
 We have not seen the sun for the last five days, and all shooting has been done in rain, fog and overcast conditions.
 Though the cloud cover has been a great natural diffuser, it is time for the sun.
 I would also like to dry off my rain gear at some point.

 Lincoln Woods Suspension Bridge – Lincoln, New Hampshire